Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 * information about which declaration each identifier binds to You can do a whole lot of stuff with this information and perform analyses that would not be possible in most programming languages.

-Behind the scenes when you do a: `jai program.jai`, the compiler internally runs another meta-program at startup to compile the first workspace.
+Behind the scenes when you compile a normal Jai program with: `jai main.jai`, the compiler internally runs another meta-program at startup to compile the first workspace.
 This **default meta-program** does things such as setting up the working directory for the compiler, setting the default name of the output executable based on command-line arguments, and changing between debug and release build based on command-line arguments.
 It only accepts arguments preceded by a `-`.
-The source for this meta-program is in _modules/Default_Metaprogram.jai_.
+The source for this meta-program is in *modules/Default_Metaprogram.jai*.

 > Any procedure that has the **#compiler** directive is a proc that interfaces with the compiler as a library; it works with compiler internals.

 ## 30.1 Workspaces
-You've probably noticed that every successful compile output (let's say `jai program.jai`) contains the sentence:
+You've probably noticed that every successful compile output (let's say `jai main.jai`) contains the sentence:
 `Stats for Workspace 2 ("Target Program"):`
-The 'Target Program' mentioned here is `program.jai`.
+The 'Target Program' mentioned here is `main.jai`.
 For each program that is built by the compiler, a different **workspace** is used.
 A workspace represents a completely separate environment, inside which we can compile programs.
 When the compiler starts up, it makes a workspace for the first files that you tell it to compile on the command-line.

 See *30.1_workspaces.jai*: